Rumeysakeskin/Turkish-Text-to-Speech/README.md

 $ jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root
 ```
 3. Open a browser from your local machine and navigate to `127.0.0.1:2222/?token=${TOKEN}` and enter your token specified in your terminal.

+### Normalization and Rule-based g2p module for Turkish

 ### Data Preperation
 Follow these steps to use custom dataset.